CHARANKONKIPUDI/bird-counting-weight-estimation-task/README.md

 📌 Overview

 This project implements an end-to-end bird counting and weight estimation system using computer vision and deep learning.
-The system detects birds from video, tracks them over time to avoid double counting, estimates flock size, and provides a proxy-based weight estimation.
+The system processes input videos to detect birds, track them over time, estimate flock size, and compute a proxy-based weight estimate per bird.

-A FastAPI backend exposes an API to upload videos and returns:
+A FastAPI backend exposes an API that accepts video uploads and returns:

 Estimated bird count over time